A Leave Manager’s Guide to Paid Leave Oregon (PLO)

 Does PLO interact with other types of leave?

-Paid leave benefits are in addition to other types of paid time off, such as sick leave, vacation time, short or long-term disability, or any other kind of paid time off.
+Employees are to take paid leave benefits in addition to other types of paid time off, such as sick leave, vacation time, short or long-term disability, or any other kind of paid time off.
 Employees may stack paid benefits, which may allow them to receive more than 100% of their average weekly pay.

 Does PLO offer job protection?